 Many off-court activities will also add to the show offered by the players, offering fans a chance to get closer to the tournament.
 Both sites will feature a wide selection of restaurants, boutiques, games, and promotions that will create a festive atmosphere and a memorable experience for spectators.

-Rogers Cup presented by National Bank will welcome the best WTA players to Uniprix Stadium in Montreal from July 22-31 and host the top ATP World Tour players at Aviva Centre in Toronto from July 23-31.
+Rogers Cup presented by National Bank will welcome the best WTA players to STADE IGA in Montreal from July 22-31 and host the top ATP World Tour players at Aviva Centre in Toronto from July 23-31.